jeanis1/HeartBeatProjects/README.md

 # HeartBeatProjects
 a showcase of projects completed / in progress at heartbeat game studio

-1. Crusades online - private server fork of Grand Chase <br/>
+1. Crusades online - private server fork of the hit game Grand Chase(#1 Game in Brazil/Indonesia previously) <br/>
 https://www.youtube.com/watch?v=dbJKHYsIppU<br/>
 Game was modded using Java, Lua